Detailed step-by-step information on growing custard apple in container from seed is given and taking its care, when it is ripe and how to eat it.

 How to germinate custard apple seeds YouTube Video

-grow custard apple from seeds Video in Hindi
+how to grow custard apple from seeds Video in Hindi

 I wanted to share what I did to speed up germination of the sweetsop seeds I saved from fruit I bought.
 I scarified the seeds by filing their edges.
 I first cracked open one seed as a test to get an idea how thick the seed coat was.
 It's quite thick so I filed enough away to allow water to penetrate faster and soaked in water for a day.
-I then laid the seeds between a folded up wet paper towel that I placed in a small unsealed ziplock plastic bag to provide both air and retain moisture.
+I then laid the seeds between a folded up wet paper towel that I placed in a small unsealed Ziploc plastic bag to provide both air and retain moisture.
 That was about 1 1/2 weeks back and I see some are just starting to sprout.
 Tomorrow, I'll plant those sprouting.

 References